 If your need is temporary, a short-term plan will be your best option.
 While many companies offer short-term plans, HCC Life, National General, and UnitedHealthcare offer the most affordable options.
 Typically, temporary coverage costs less (approximately 30%-60%) than comprehensive policies, and applications are often approved in less than 24 hours.
 Premiums can be paid monthly, and the entire process can be completed online.

 Although these types of plans do not cover pre-existing conditions, they are a great fit for individuals and families that only need benefits for less than 12 months.
 However, they do NOT include "essential health benefits," a signature requirement of the Affordable Care Act.
+Also, prescription drug benefits are generally much less robust when compared to Marketplace plans.

 Dental Plans In Ohio